balasri03/15_day_challenge/README.md

 - In-place reversal for memory efficiency
 These problems reinforced clean pointer manipulation and the importance of dummy nodes for elegant edge-case handling.

+📘 Day 13 - August 14, 2025

+Problems Solved:

+Remove All Adjacent Duplicates in String II (LeetCode 1209) ➤ Used a stack to store characters along with their frequency, removing them when the count reached k.

+Asteroid Collision (LeetCode 735)
+➤ Simulated collisions using a stack to handle direction and magnitude checks efficiently.

+Make The String Great (LeetCode 1544)
+➤ Leveraged a stack to remove adjacent letters that differ only by case until the string stabilized.

+🧠 Reflection:
+Today was a stack-heavy day!
+All three problems highlighted how stacks are perfect for handling problems with “undo” or “collapse” mechanics.
+Mastering this pattern makes many string and simulation problems much simpler.

 ## 📂 Folder Structure:
 ```bash